We may receive compensation when you click on links to products from our partners.

 The job market has been tough for a while now, and plenty of us have had to spend at least a couple of months between jobs at some point.
-Having this come up at interview can really knock you for six.
-It’s tempting to become defensive at a time like, but resist that urge.
+Having this come up at an

 Why did you leave your last employer?

-The golden rule here is never slag off your previous employer.
+The golden rule here is never to speak negatively about your previous employer.
 It can be tempting- Lord knows it can be tempting, but the interviewer is going to hear every bad word about your last boss as future-you talking about them.

 Aren’t you overqualified for this position?